 1 c. bread flour (I think this is the secret – don’t skip this ingredient!)

 1 T. baking powder, aluminum-free

 1/2 tsp. sea salt

 1/4 tsp. baking soda

 1/2 c. almond milk, or other non-dairy milk

 - Preheat the oven to 425°.
 Grease a muffin tin with a little organic shortening.
 This recipe makes 12 scones.

 - In a food processor, combine the flour, sugar, baking powder, sea salt, baking soda, cinnamon, nutmeg, and shortening.
 Process the ingredients until the dough resembles a meal.
 Add the liquid ingredients and pulse a few times.
-The dough should look like a thick batter.
+For this Rum & Plum Scones recipe, the dough should look like a thick batter.

 - Using a cookie scoop, place one scoop of batter in each muffin tin.
 Add a few of the sliced plums to the tins and press them down onto the dough.
 Cover the plums with another dollop of dough and smush it down so that it somewhat covers the fruit.

 - Cover each scone with a sprinkle of cane sugar and pop them into the oven for 12-15 minutes.